General Accessibility Information for Free Shakespeare on the Boston Common

 Accessibility Performance dates for all of our performances can be found on the performance page for each production.

-All performances of Macbeth will be Open Captioned.
+All performances of Charles Dickens’ ‘A Christmas Carol’ will be open captioned.

 Information about pre-show description: